arpitbbhayani/articles/blogs/jaccard-minhash.md

     return sum([1 for a, b in zip(sign_a, sign_b) if a == b]) / len(sign_a)
 ```

-> MinHash Signature has to be computed just once per set.
+> MinHash Signature could well be computed just once per set.

-Thus to compute set similarity, we need not perform heavy computation like Union and Intersection and that too across millions of sets at scale, rather we can simply compare the `k` items of the signature and get a fairly good estimate of it.
+Thus to compute set similarity, we need not perform heavy computation like Union and Intersection and that too across millions of sets at scale, rather we can simply compare `k` items of in their signatures and get a fairly good estimate of it.

 # How good is the estimate?

-In theory, everything holds true but what about in practice.
-In order to find how close the estimate is we compute Jaccard Similarity and its approximate using MinHash on two disjoint sets having equal cardinality.
+In order to find how close the estimate is we compute Jaccard Similarity Coefficient and its approximate using MinHash on two disjoint sets having equal cardinality.
 One of the sets will undergo a transition where one element of it will be replaced with one element of the other set.
 So with time, the sets will go from disjoint to being equal.

 ![https://user-images.githubusercontent.com/4745789/98465023-860e1380-21ec-11eb-8813-7cb6920bc1fd.png](https://user-images.githubusercontent.com/4745789/98465023-860e1380-21ec-11eb-8813-7cb6920bc1fd.png)